 Semi-automatic tampering detection for user-generated content

 Whether presumably authentic audio material has actually been manipulated is a key question (e.g. for journalists researching a story).
-The Audio Forensics Toolbox is able to identify certain types of manipulation, helping users assess the authenticity of certain material.
+The Audio Forensics technologies are able to identify certain types of manipulation, helping users assess the authenticity of certain material.